How much money are you wasting without a window treatment?

 Without a window treatment, your home’s valuable possessions will look like store window displays.
 This is dangerously inviting to people that would want to harm you.
 Burglars can easily enter and know exactly what to take and where to take it from.

 One of the most common places with bare windows is the garage that allows potential robbers to take a quick peek and peer in to access your home and get a hold of your expensive valuables, including your car.
-Needless to say, the selection of the family car speaks much of the status of its owner.
-So, if you drive around with a fancy car, aspiring burglars will assume the stuff inside your home match in value.

 But, what can you do if you want to have privacy without making your home feel like a dungeon?
 Yes, some people feel like that with their windows completely drawn.
 In this case, you can install sheer window treatments that allow natural light to enter the room and offer protection against peeking eyes at the same time.